Bingara Gorge, New South Wales

-Bingara Gorge is part of Wilton in the Macarthur Region of New South Wales, Australia, in the Wollondilly Shire.
+Bingara Gorge is part of Wilton in the Macarthur Region of Sydney, New South Wales, Australia, in the Wollondilly Shire.
 The locality is a Country Club style development by Delfin.
 According to Delfin, Bingara Gorge covers an area 450 hectares which will allow around 1,165 dwellings and home to a population of 3,500 residents.
-As of July, 2022, Bingara Gorge contains facilities for residents use only.
+As of July 2022, Bingara Gorge contains facilities for residents use only.
 The facilities include a gym, a golf shop, 2 tennis courts, a play area and 3 pools, all wrapped around by an 18-hole Graham Marsh designed golf course.
 A country club will also be built in the near future.
 The development is said to be completed by 2024.

 Bingara Gorge also has a town centre, which contains a small supermarket, Chinese restaurant, bakery, pharmacy & medical centre, nail salon, and liquor store.
 Bingara Gorge also has a primary school and childcare centre.

-In May 2021, Metro Property Development acquired Bingara Gorge from Lendlease for $220 million.
+In May 2021, Metro Property Development acquired Bingara Gorge from Lendlease.

 It is located adjacent to the Hume Highway.